avlo/hitopbtc/README.md

 after having been denied payment gateway services by paypal and others and not finding an existing, open-source, free, self-custodial bitcoin transaction/wallet service with the features i wanted, i decided to build my own.  it's intended to be a simple (two page) store-front web-application with self-contained bitcoin transaction engine and user-custodian'd wallet.

 ### sample application (running on bitcoin test network)
-***note:  DO NOT SENT REAL BITCOIN TO THE HiTopBPF DEMO/TEST APPLICATION!!!
-DOING SO WILL LOSE YOUR REAL BITCOIN!!!***
+***note:  DO NOT SEND REAL BITCOIN TO THE HiTopBPF DEMO/TEST APPLICATION!!!
+DOING SO WILL LOSE YOUR REAL BITCOIN!!!
+USE BITCOIN FROM THE [BITCOIN TEST NETWORK](https://bitcoinfaucet.uo1.net/send.php) INSTEAD!!!***

 http://hitoplids.com:8080/